flytbase/flytdocs/source/docs/FlytOS/WritingApp/OnboardPython.rst

 	   :tab-width: 2
 	   :lines: 4-6

 * Actual flight logic: By default position_set() is synchronous in action, i.e. your script will wait for the vehicle to reach the specified target before continuing to execute the next command.
-Visit :ref:`FlytAPIs<list-of-APIs>` for more information.
+Visit `FlytAPIs <http://api.flytbase.com>`_ for more information.

 .. literalinclude:: include/demoapp1.py
    :language: py